 As a followup to our recent piece on the coyote, here’s that same naturalist’s description of the red fox.
 As before, I’m unable to provide a reference, book title, author, publisher, or date for this excellent bit of wood lore.
 If any reader recognizes it and can identify the source, we will publish that information in a future issue.

 The red fox (Vulpes fulva) is one of the best-known characters in history and legend, widely spread over the temperate and northern regions of the world.
-For its combination of beauty and grace and intelligence it has had the attention of artists, poets, and naturalists, and merits the attention of those who would read the signs of the out-of-doors.To read more, a subscription is needed: Click here to subscribe
+For its combination of beauty and grace and intelligence it has had the attention of artists, poets, and naturalists, and merits the attention of those who would read the signs of the out-of-doors.To read more, a subscription is required.
+Log in or click here to subscribe.